onmax/nimiq-tutorial/src/content/tutorial/1-connecting-to-network/1-welcome/content.md

 In this lesson, we'll create a simple Node.js application that connects to the Nimiq test network and establishes consensus.

 Look at the `package.json` file on the right.
-We've already set up the project with the necessary dependencies:
+We've already set up the project with the `@nimiq/core` library which includes the Nimiq Web Client.

-- `@nimiq/core` - The Nimiq core library
-- `esrun` - For running ES modules in Node.js

 The project is configured as an ES module with `"type": "module"` to support modern JavaScript imports.